Area codes 818 and 747: In popular culture

 In the movie Pulp Fiction, after Vincent accidentally shoots an associate in the face, Jules calls his friend Jimmy, who lives in Toluca Lake, hoping to find a place to hide their blood-soaked automobile, telling Vincent he hopes Jimmy is home "cause I ain't got no other partners in 818".

 In the movie Go, Ronna tells Claire "Don't get 818 on me" when Claire acts reluctant to do some illegal/dangerous activities.

 In the movie Swingers, after Mike gets a girl's number at a bar, a friend asks "818?" in reference to the girl's area code, to which Mike responds "310", an answer that impresses the rest of his friends.

 In the Jennifer Lopez song "Louboutins" Lopez sings "No more 818" while singing about a part-time lover who presumably lives in the area.

-In the 2006 film RV (film), the titular vehicle has an advertisment with a phone number containing the "818" area code.
+In the 2006 film RV, the titular vehicle has an advertisement with a phone number containing the "818" area code.